 Our tickets have seat numbers on them, which allows groups to be able to book seats together and customers to book seats in their preferred area of the cinema ahead of the screening.
 If a show is busy, we do ask that people sit in their designated seats; the member of staff at the door of the cinema can help guide you to these when they check your tickets.

 However, if a screening isn’t full and there are empty seats available there will be flexibility to allow you to sit anywhere that’s free.
 Please ask the staff member at the door of the cinema if this is possible when you arrive.

 Click here to see the Cinema Seating Plan.

-When is the film schedule published each month, and when can I book tickets?
+When is the film schedule published, and when can I book tickets?

-Why don’t you show films on their release dates?
+Why don’t you show films on their release dates very often?

 Film distributors’ terms for showing films in cinemas can be very strict.
 For example, to show a blockbuster film on its release date we would usually have to sign an exclusive contract to show it at least twice a day for a minimum of 2 weeks, and often we would not be allowed to show any other films, or be restricted with what else we can show, during that time.
 The further away from release date you screen a film, the more flexible these terms become.